staxrip/staxrip/md/test-build.md

 - flash3kyuu_deband VapourSynth support added
 - new macro %eval_ps:<expression>% added to evaluate PowerShell expressions
 - various improvements in the batch/cli audio encoder GUI
-- deafults tab added to video filter profile editor and several menu editors
+- defaults tab added to video filter profile editor and several menu editors
 - added option to encode audio with the channels count of the audio source file
 - added support for VirtualDub frame server files with vdr extension
 - ffmpeg demuxing GUI added, only audio is supported so far, input types can be configured in the settings, default is avi, ts, flv
 - added new powershell script for re-muxing
 - added option to define a default subtitle name
 - added option to enable a default subtitle
+- added possibility to define tags for MKV muxer

 #### Fixed Bugs